DU-University-Relations/du_events/README.md

 # DU Events

-This is the DU Events repository providing Drupal sites the ability to...
+This is the DU Events repository providing Drupal sites the ability to add and display events coming from...

 ## Main Documentation